airyhq/airy/docs/docs/integrations/rasa-suggested-replies.md

 ## Motivation

-Chatbots can serve a wide variety of simple use cases like answering frequently asked questions or booking flows.
+Chatbots can serve a wide variety of use cases like answering frequently asked questions or booking flows.
 Customer support however often requires a human agent to serve user questions with a high degree of quality.
 With Airy Core you can get the best of both worlds by using nlp frameworks like Rasa to suggest a set of replies to the agent.
-This way agents can handle the vast majority of simple use cases with the click of a button (see screenshot).
+This way agents can handle the vast majority of use cases with the click of a button (see screenshot).

 ## Configuring Rasa